June 12, 2017

 “As good as I’m going to get,” I said.
 “You?”

 Although we had something in common, the conversation was extremely awkward.
 Looking at her, I saw myself.
 I saw who I could have been if I’d waited a few more years until I could afford to get away from home.
 She was able to get away and make something of herself.

 “As I mentioned in my letter, the law firm I work for specializes in sexual assault cases.
-My plan is to present your case to my team and propose working to get it re-opened as well as having your sentenced challenged.
+My plan is to present your case to my team and propose working to get it reopened as well as having your sentence challenged.
 It’s a lot of work and I know you probably have several questions but this is where I plan to start.”

 “Do you honestly think they’ll be interested in reopening my case?”